pathumd/smart-go-kart/README.md

 <img width="800" alt="image" src="https://github.com/pathumd/smart-go-kart/assets/61627702/446035f5-45b2-4b8d-9fe1-43ecec878b58">

 - Includes 180 degree collision detection
-- Includes reverse camera
+- Features a reverse camera when the Go-kart is in reverse
 - Includes parking assistance
 - Includes a buzzer with frequency that corresponds to the proximity to obstacles
--  Uses distance steps to display levels of proximity to obstacles
+- Uses distance steps to display colour-coded levels of proximity to obstacles
--  When a level turns yellow, the program automatically reduces the music volume, switches to the camera tab, and activates the buzzer
+-  When one of the sensors turn yellow, the program automatically reduces the music volume, switches to the camera tab, and activates the buzzer

 ## 📖 Software Dependencies